Measuring the configurational temperature of a binary disc packing: Correlations in the Voronoi-volume of disc packings

 \subsection{Correlations in binary disc packings}

 The correlation between the Voronoi volumes can be measured using:

 Here $i$,$j$ are two points in the packing which separated by a distance $L$.
-The free volumes at these points are $v_{f,i}$ and $v_{f,j}$; $\langle...\rangle$ indicates averages over all 8000 different packings and 240 pairs of points $i,j$ within each packing. $\sigma_{f}^2$ is the variance of the free volumes averaged over the two points.
+The free volumes at these points are $V_{f,i}$ and $V_{f,j}$.
+Subtracted from them is the average free volume $\bar{V}_{f}$ of all particles at this point (averaged over all 8000 taps). $\langle...\rangle$ indicates averaging over the 8000 packings and additionally 240 pairs of points $i,j$ within each packing. $\sigma_{f}^2$ is the variance of the free volumes averaged over the two points.

 Figure \ref{f.exp_corr} c) depicts $corr(L)$ for two different packing fractions.
 At low values of $\phi$ only positive correlation between Voronoi cells are found.
 Above $\phi_{AC}$ = 0.8277 anti-correlations appear for $L$ larger than approximately 2.5 small particle diameters.
 We will show below that these (anti-) correlations control how $X$ becomes intensive.